Malevolence (film): Box office

-Critical reception
+Critical response

 Ned Martel of The New York Times said the film "will lead Halloween-inspired viewers into this dark place for some palpitations, but the thrills will come from sheer density of gruesome images, not from frightfully new ideas."
 Varietys Dennis Harvey said of the film: "The mark of a good horror director is seldom in onscreen gore, but rather the ability to make every anticipatory moment tingle with dread.
 On that level, Stevan Mena’s first feature Malevolence scores well, building a grim atmosphere sans Scream-style winking to tell its tale of bank robbers who choose the wrong abandoned rural house to hide out in."

+M. E. Russell of The Oregonian praised the film as "screamingly good," stating: "Malevolence gets so much absolutely right that it's mildly stunning."
+Michael Gingold of Fangoria gave the film a favorable review, commending its atmosphere and retro-inspired style, deeming it an "unpretentious but accomplished debut."

-Rober Dominiquez of the New York Daily News gave the film 1.5 out of 4 stars, writing that the film "turns out to be nothing more than a derivative thriller featuring yet another silent, masked killer.
+Robert Dominiquez of the New York Daily News gave the film 1.5 out of 4 stars, writing that the film "turns out to be nothing more than a derivative thriller featuring yet another silent, masked killer.
 Mena has a gift for sustaining tension, and there are a couple of moments that make you jump.
 But the acting and dialogue is as silly as the potato sack the killer wears on his head."
 Maitland McDonagh of TV Guide awarded the film 2 out of 4 stars, writing, calling it "a straightforward throwback to old-school slasher movies that wears its influences on its bloody sleeve and delivers a solid ratio of suspense to shocks."
 Mark Holcomb of The Village Voice panned the film, calling it "laughably unscary," and marked by "dimensionless medium shots and ham-fisted symbolic imagery."

-Malevolence won three best feature film awards at the 2003 Long Island International Film Expo.
-Director Stevan Mena won in a separate category for best director in the same year.